 I got a question on my deviantART page asking me about writing romance.
 So thought it would make a great subject for a blog post.

-However let me make this clear, I am not a Romance Writer.
-This tutorial is about how you introduce romance into a story and things to think about when you do.
-It is not about writing a story that is predominately romance-based.
+However, let me make this clear, I am not a Romance Writer.
+This tutorial is about how you introduce romance into a story and what to consider when you do.
+It is not about writing a novel that is predominately romance-based.